 For more information about MHSA, please contact the MHSA Unit:

 Issue Resolution Process

-The Solano County MHSA Unit has a process in place for Issue Resolution.
-The Issue Resolution Process is intended to address grievances and appeals regarding services, treatment, care, and issues or complaints about MHSA planning and processes in Solano County.
-To view the Solano County MHSA Issue Resolution Process Policy & Procedure, please click here.
-To report an issue, please fill out the Solano County MHSA Issue Resolution Form, which can be accessed by clicking here.
+To view the Solano County MHSA Issue Resolution Process & Policy Procedure, please click here.
+To report an issue, please fill out the Solano County MHSA Issue-Suggestion Form, which can be accessed by clicking here.